 Eggnog Tart: This holiday eggnog tart is a rich, silky smooth custard tart made with your favorite eggnog flavors.
 Finish it with a light dusting of grated nutmeg on top.

-Be sure to follow us on our social media accounts
+Please follow us on our social media accounts

 Did you make this recipe?
 We would love to hear from you.
 Drop us a comment below.

-- 2-1/3 cups (280 grams) all-purpose flour
+- 3-1/3 cups (400 grams) all purpose flour

-- 3 tablespoons ground ginger
+- 1 tablespoons ground ginger

-- 2 teaspoons ground cinnamon
+- 2 teaspoons cinnamon